$27.35 Billion in Sales Expected for JPMorgan Chase & Co. (NYSE:JPM) This Quarter

-Equities analysts forecast that JPMorgan Chase & Co.
-(NYSE:JPM) will announce $27.35 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for JPMorgan Chase & Co.’s earnings, with the lowest sales estimate coming in at $27.27 billion and the highest estimate coming in at $27.43 billion.
-JPMorgan Chase & Co. posted sales of $28.33 billion during the same quarter last year, which would indicate a negative year over year growth rate of 3.5%.
-The business is expected to report its next earnings report before the market opens on Friday, January 15th.
+Wall Street brokerages expect that JPMorgan Chase & Co.
+(NYSE:JPM) will announce sales of $27.35 billion for the current fiscal quarter, according to Zacks.
+Two analysts have provided estimates for JPMorgan Chase & Co.’s earnings.
+The lowest sales estimate is $27.27 billion and the highest is $27.43 billion.
+JPMorgan Chase & Co. posted sales of $28.33 billion during the same quarter last year, which suggests a negative year-over-year growth rate of 3.5%.
+The firm is scheduled to announce its next earnings results before the market opens on Friday, January 15th.

-On average, analysts expect that JPMorgan Chase & Co. will report full year sales of $117.70 billion for the current financial year, with estimates ranging from $117.59 billion to $117.81 billion.
-For the next year, analysts forecast that the business will post sales of $112.76 billion, with estimates ranging from $111.96 billion to $113.55 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover JPMorgan Chase & Co..
+On average, analysts expect that JPMorgan Chase & Co. will report full-year sales of $117.70 billion for the current financial year, with estimates ranging from $117.59 billion to $117.81 billion.
+For the next fiscal year, analysts expect that the company will post sales of $112.76 billion, with estimates ranging from $111.96 billion to $113.55 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover JPMorgan Chase & Co..

-The company also recently declared a quarterly dividend, which will be paid on Sunday, January 31st.
-Stockholders of record on Wednesday, January 6th will be issued a $0.90 dividend.
-This represents a $3.60 dividend on an annualized basis and a dividend yield of 3.02%.
+The company also recently announced a quarterly dividend, which will be paid on Sunday, January 31st.
+Investors of record on Wednesday, January 6th will be given a $0.90 dividend.
 The ex-dividend date of this dividend is Tuesday, January 5th.
-JPMorgan Chase & Co.’s payout ratio is 34.35%.
+This represents a $3.60 dividend on an annualized basis and a yield of 3.02%.
+JPMorgan Chase & Co.’s dividend payout ratio is currently 34.35%.

 About JPMorgan Chase & Co.